 • the manufacturer has established a quality management system in accordance with Article 10(9) MDR by 26 May 2024; and

-After the expirtion of old certificates in line with CE 93/42/EEC only distributors are allowed to continue selling the devices out of stocks until the expiration date (about three years).
+After the expirtion of old certificates in line with CE 93/42/EEC distributors may only sell-off their stocks up to the expiry date (up to 10 years).

-Here is a list of manufacturers offering Dental Amalgam in Europe (including manufacturer from outside the EU) with the end dates of their certificates and decisions to generally leave the business.
+Here is a list of Dental Amalgam Manufacturers on the European Market (including manufacturer from outside the EU) with the end dates of their certificates and decisions to generally leave the business.

 • Merz Dental (Germany, Exit by Dec 2019)